top of page

 • Crosswalks

-The driver continues the reverse direction of high-speed reverse.
-Watch till the end to see bullet holes in cars sheet metal.
+The driver continues with high-speed reverse.
+Watch till the end to see bullet holes in the cars’ sheet metal.

-Transitional space attack as the driver pulls behind the attacking car and blocks themself in.
+In transitional space attacks, the driver often pulls behind the attacking car to block themselves in.

-The car pinch is a very common carjacking- robbery technique worldwide.
-The attacking vehicle approaches from the front and blocks the target cars forward path.
-The target driver in this video turns his car wheel sharply and accelerates quickly crushing the threat in the rear door as they are trying to exit the vehicle.
+The car pinch is a prevalent carjacking-robbery technique worldwide.
+The attacking vehicle approaches from the front and blocks the target car's forward path.
+The target driver can turn sharply and accelerate, crushing the threat near the rear door.

-V3 The high-speed reverse escape is also effective if the path behind the target vehicle clear.
-Review V5 below to see how a high-speed reverse escape is performed.
+If the path behind the target vehicle is clear, the high-speed reverse escape can also be very effective.
+Review the video on this page to see how a high-speed reverse escape is performed.

-V4 Below is another type of attack.
-The threat approaches from behind and turns down in front of the target.
-The target driver performs a high-speed reverse escape and K turn once far enough.
+Another attack type involves a threat approaching from behind and turning in front of the target.
+The target driver can execute a high-speed reverse escape and K turn once far enough.

-In a life or death situation, all surfaces become drivable so do not be scared to use sidewalks, pedestrian crossings, or run over a stop sign.
+In a life-or-death situation, all surfaces become drivable.
+Do not hesitate to use sidewalks, pedestrian crossings, or even run over a stop sign.

 Counter Carjack Technique: High-Speed Reverse Escape

-Maintain a hand position on Transmission Shifter so you can quickly put it into reverse.
-While at a stop, check all directions for pedestrians and on cars and traffic.
+Keep a steady hand on the Transmission Shifter so you can quickly shift into reverse.
+At a stop, ensure you're aware of pedestrians and vehicles in traffic.

-Quickly shift from drive into reverse and accelerate past 45 feet (3-4 car lengths) from the starting point and then perform a "J" or "K" turn.
+Shift quickly from drive into reverse, and accelerate beyond 45 feet (3-4 car lengths) from the starting point.
+Then perform a "J" or "K" turn.

-If you get into an accident, pull your car into an area with people around and that is well lit.
-Keep driving with your flashers on until you find a good public area.
-The flashers are so they know you will be stopping.
-If you are concerned that the driver of the car is a potential threat, call law enforcement, and remain in your vehicle with doors secured and windows sealed until law enforcement arrives.
+If involved in an accident, always pull your vehicle into a well-lit area with people around.
+Continue driving with your flashers on until you find a safe public area.
+These flashers indicate that you will be stopping.
+If you feel the other driver is a potential threat, call law enforcement and stay in your vehicle with doors and windows secured until they arrive.

-If you are pinched in front and back you can make the decision to ram the opponent's vehicle.
+If you are pinched in from both the front and back, you can choose to ram the opponent's vehicle to create space.

 Stillness is Death

-Speed and movement give you many defenses.
-It makes it harder for the attackers to use weapons as well as access to you and your vehicle.
+Movement and speed can be your greatest defenses.
+Speed makes it harder for attackers to use weapons or gain access to you and your vehicle.
 Never sacrifice your mobility.

-The significance of situational skills cannot be emphasized enough when dealing with these types of attacks.
+The significance of situational skills cannot be overstated when dealing with these attacks.
 Our primary focus should always be on escaping and evading.
-As mentioned earlier, these attacks are often driven by opportunism, and criminals are more likely to act if they believe they can escape undetected.
+The attacks are often driven by opportunism; criminals are more likely to act if they believe they can escape unnoticed.

 Violence Prevention and Conflict Management Resources

-The Center for Violence Prevention and Self-Defense Training (CVPSD) is a non-profit organization dedicated to providing evidence-based training in violence prevention and self-defense.
-With a focus on unbiased program development, CVPSD offers customized programs to individuals and organizations, equipping them with the tools to enhance personal safety and contribute to violence prevention in their communities.
-The Center reaches individuals and communities through partnerships with schools and other nonprofits, community groups, as well as classes for the public.
+The Center for Violence Prevention and Self-Defense Training (CVPSD) is a non-profit organization.
+They focus on providing evidence-based training in violence prevention and self-defense.
+CVPSD offers customized programs that equip individuals and organizations with tools to enhance personal safety and contribute to violence prevention in their communities.
+The Center reaches individuals and communities through partnerships with schools, nonprofits, and community groups, and through classes open to the public.

 bottom of page